XPsoud/wxCheckSums/README.md

    - selecting a file using a dialog box (brows button
    - copy the displayed checksum to the clipboard
    - copy all calculated checksums to the clipboard
+ - A "*filter panel*" is present on this tab to temporary override the enabled methods for the current session only (values not saved with the settings)

 ##### Multiple files #####
 Not yet implemented